deurstijl/evil-engine/README.md

 # evil-engine
-Evil openSSL engine that drops a root shell when openssl can be executed with sudo or is saved with setuid.
+Evil openSSL engine that drops a root shell when openssl can either be executed with sudo or is saved with setuid.
 Can be used for local privilege escalation

 In some rare cases, administrators allow a local user to run openssl with root level privileges, this engine allows you get a root shell.

-**This is for educational purposes only**
+***For educational purposes only***

 ## Dependencies